 In consideration of frontend-security, \citet{ball2017proofs} proposed a PoUW mechanism based on Orthogonal Vectors that adds an extra randomization layer to the PoUW challenge: instead of only requiring the prover to solve the problem, it requires the prover to solve the problem ``in the way the system (randomly) specifies'', so that even if the prover has a solution beforehand, the transcript may not meet the requirement of the challenge and the prover still has to compute the challenge again to pass the verification.
-The protocol works as follows:

-\begin{itemize} \item The system receives the problem $A$ from an untrusted problem provider. \item The system generates a random seed $\phi$ and transform $A$ to a PoUW challenge $C=\mathcal{C}(A,\phi)$. \item The prover solves the challenge and gets a certificate $c=S(C)$. \item The verifier verifies the certificate, expecting to get $V(C,c)=true$. \item The system recovers the solution $w=\mathcal{W}(C,\phi)$ and sends it to the problem provider. \end{itemize}

-On a high level, the frontend-security of the proposal is based on the one-way reduction from $C$ to $A$: it is easy to generate a solution to $A$ from a solution to $C$, but not in the inverse direction.
 While our design is generally different from this work, we indeed adopt the thought to introduce randomization in the design of PoUW challenges, which is naturally implementable due to the stochastic nature of the training of deep learning models.